peter-zold/peter-zold/README.md

 https://github.com/peter-zold/Data-Analytics-Projects

-I've also created a school schedule maker with a friend written in Java, and we're constantly developing it:
+I've also created a school schedule maker with a friend.
+It's written in Java, and we're constantly developing it:

 https://github.com/korolesz/SchoolScheduleMaker